duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-3-angular-services.md

 * Add a folder called server to the root directory

-* Add a file called db.json and index.ts
+* Add a file called db.json and server.ts to the new server folder

 * add json-server and ts-node